Application period is April 5, 2026-May 30, 2026

 What are the financial responsibilities of participating in this program?

-American conductors going abroad are responsible for their own travel to and from Israel.
-They will be hosted while in country.
-Similarly, visiting Israeli conductors are responsible for their own travel to the United States.
-ACDA hosts the visiting Israeli guests at the Region conference, and also provides for their lodging, food, and travel to or from the region they are visiting before or after the conference.
+American conductors going abroad are responsible for their own travel to and from New Zealnad.
+You will be hosted while in country.
+Similarly, visiting conductors are responsible for their own travel to the United States.
+ACDA hosts the visiting guests at the National conference, and also provides for their lodging, food, and travel after arriving state-side.

 Selection & Application Requirements